google/dactionboard/README.md

 * `end date` - last date from which you want to get performance data (i.e., `2022-12-31`)
 * `Ads config` - path to `google-ads.yaml` file.

-After the initial run of `deploy.sh` command it will generate `dactionboard.yaml` config file with all necessary information used for future runs.\
+After the initial run of `run-local.sh` command it will generate `dactionboard.yaml` config file with all necessary information used for future runs.\
-When you run `bash deploy.sh` next time it will automatically pick up created configuration.
+When you run `bash run-local.sh` next time it will automatically pick up created configuration.
 This configuration file can also be used when [running queries with config](#run-with-config) or [running queries in a Docker container](#run-queries-in-a-docker-container).

 #### Running queries locally